Enhanced system efficiency and speed

 Steven Tönsing, neuland IT architect

-Splitting as a solution for more efficiency and speed
+A divided approach as a solution for more efficiency and speed

-Pre-PIM and post-PIM - decoupling without separation
+Pre-PIM and post-PIM - decoupled, not divided

 Our introductory offer for you